SwathiS2112/SwathiS2112/README.md

 ## About Me

 I am a computer science enthusiast with a Bachelor's degree in Computer Science.
 I am passionate about coding and software development.
-My technical skills include:

-- Java
-- Python
-- HTML/CSS
-- Object-Oriented Programming (OOP)
-- SQL

 ## Skills

 **Technical Skills:**